Master of Business Administration: United Kingdom

+UK MBA programs typically consist of a set number of taught courses plus a dissertation or project.
+AMBA accreditation requires "the equivalent of at least 1,800 hours of learning effort", the same as a standard UK master's degree.

+Oceania

 Australia

 In Australia, 42 Australian business schools offer the MBA degree (16 are AACSB, AMBA or EQUIS accredited).
 Universities differentiate themselves by gaining international accreditation and focusing on national and international rankings.
 Most MBAs are one to two years full-time.
 There is little use of GMAT, and instead, each educational institution specifies its own requirements, which normally entails several years of management-level work experience as well as proven academic skills.

 Graduate Management Association of Australia carries out ratings for Australian MBAs and annually publishes Australian MBA Star Ratings.

 The Financial Review Boss carries out biennial rankings of Australian MBAs.

 New Zealand

 In New Zealand, most universities offer MBA classes, typically through part-time arrangement or evening classes.
-Only two universities offer full-time programs to international students - the University of Otago (Otago MBA) and Auckland University of Technology (AUT).
+Only two universities offer full-time programs to international students, the University of Otago (Otago MBA) and Auckland University of Technology (AUT).
 The Otago MBA is the longer established of the two, offering a 240 points program while AUT MBA is a 180-point program.